onegronm/arkit/README.md

 - Become comfortable creating custom shapes using relative positioning
 - **eulerAngles** control a node's orientation
 - A child node will rotate relative to its parent node to preserve its orientation
+- **viewDidLoad** is called when the UI assets are ready to work with but before they appear on the screen.
+UI assets can be referenced and manipulated.
+Use this event to do any additional setup after loading the view
+- **viewDidAppear** is called after objects appear

 ## AR Drawing
 - Inheriting the ViewController from **ARSCNViewDelegate** will give access to the renderer delegate.
 This delegate function is called everytime the view is about to render a scene (60 fps)
 - By default, everyting in the renderer delegate takes place in a background thread.
 Use **DispatchQueue.main.async** to use the UI thread

+## Textures and Surfaces
+- You can also refer to the **texture** across a node's material
+- Import an image by adding it as an image asset and using the UIImage(named:) object.
+Do not include the file extension in the "named" property
+- **SCNAction** is an animation class used to animate a node
+- Use **SCNAction.repeatForever()** to run an action forever
+- Use **SCNAction.rotateBy()** to add rotation to a node
+- A **specular** texture wraps a node to control how light is reflected from it
+- A **diffuse** texture spreads its content across the entire node covering it
+- An **emission** texture adds color or content to the node
+- A **normal** texture refers to the geometrical shape of each point in the surface